CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems: Discussion

 \subsection{Configuration of CAM}

 \parh{Maximum Combination Length ($L_{max}=5$).} Setting $L_{max}=5$ balances comprehensiveness with interpretability.
 Table~\ref{tab:avg_fr_contribution} presents the average contribution for each combination length to final FR.
-While individual features (length 1) contribute the majority of FR, combinations of length $\geq 2$ contribute a significant part (19.4\%), indicating that limiting analysis to the importance of individual features yields incomplete understanding.
+While individual features (length 1) contribute the majority of FR, combinations of length $\geq 2$ contribute a significant part (18.4\%), indicating that limiting analysis to the importance of individual features yields incomplete understanding.
 However, our experiment results show that FR values stabilize significantly and transition from length four to five produces minimal FR changes (only 0.2\% contribution), suggesting convergence.
 This configuration facilitates sound identification of important features without sacrificing interpretability through excessively complex combinations.

 \parh{Early Stopping Patience ($k=10$).} The parameter $k=10$ prevents premature termination while avoiding excessive exploration of unpromising search spaces.
 Table~\ref{tab:early_stop_results} presents the average number of important feature combinations identified across different $k$ values.
 We observe that $k<10$ leads to insufficient exploration, missing 21.4\% combinations.
 For $k\in[10,20]$, the number of identified combinations remains stable.
 Values $k>20$ lead to excessive exploration of unpromising regions.
-Thus, $k=10$ represents an effective balance between thoroughness and efficiency.
+Thus, $k=10$ represents an effective balance.